aglee/appkido/src/about-the-code.markdown

 Model classes: "nodes"
 ----------------------
-The fundamental model object in AppKiDo is an AKDocSetTokenItem, or simply "**node**".
-AKDocSetTokenItem is an abstract base class that represents a Cocoa API construct.
+The fundamental model object in AppKiDo is an AKTokenItem, or simply "**node**".
+AKTokenItem is an abstract base class that represents a Cocoa API construct.
 It's called that because it's conceptually similar to the nodes in the parse tree that a compiler generates.

 Here are the API constructs represented in AppKiDo, and their corresponding node classes: